Semantics-Empowered Communication: A Tutorial-cum-Survey: Toward Semantic Level SemCom

 \section{Toward Semantic Level SemCom}

-The design of models in SL-SemCom are mainly explored from two aspects (i.e., content semantics and channel semantics).
+The design of models in SL-SemCom is mainly explored from two aspects (i.e., content semantics and channel semantics).
 For the sake of clarity, we will begin with some preliminary works, i.e., DL-based end-to-end communications, which treat the entire communication system as an end-to-end reconstruction task \cite{qin2019deep}.
-Furthermore, most of the existing SL-SemCom frameworks explore and extract the semantic information in an implicit reasoning process by a pre-trained model within a given KB, while some schemes explicitly reason part of hidden semantics that cannot be directly observed in the data by introducing the reasoning mechanisms, such as KG-based inferring rules and probability theory-based semantic reasoning rules.
+Furthermore, most of the existing SL-SemCom frameworks explore and extract the semantic information in an implicit reasoning process by a pre-trained model within a given KB, while some schemes explicitly reason part of hidden semantics that cannot be directly observed in the data by introducing the reasoning mechanisms, such as KG-based inference rules and probability theory-based semantic reasoning rules.
 As such, we will then introduce these frameworks from the perspectives of implicit reasoning and explicit reasoning.
-Finally, some explorations and optimizations of channel semantics are also discussed.
+Finally, we provide an overview of channel semantics inference and exploitation, while optimization techniques around the channel semantics are also discussed.